See all the Shopify store income reports here.

 The Blogging Binder made $3,478 in sales this month.

 My Blogging Bundle was a good money generating source for me this month.
 It made $52,866 in sales.
-I have a secret 60% off code going around for the item and it’s being shared – 60% off discount code: BUNDLESNEWSLETTERSECRETSALE
+I had a secret 60% off code going around for the item and it’s being shared.

 Sha-sam!
 If this stock photography store isn’t an instant hit.
 This month alone it generated $94,897 in revenue.
 I’m a little shocked to be honest.
 I thought it would do well, but I didn’t know it would do THIS well.
 I’m not sure if it’ll keep up this kind of attention, but I do know that I been talking about the stores a lot lately.